ram-swaroop/agno-multi-agent-market-analyzer/README.md

 # 📊 Market Analyzer

-This project uses LangGraph-compatible agents from [`agno`](https://pypi.org/project/agno/) to analyze market and financial trends using:
+This project uses a multi-agent system powered by [agno](https://pypi.org/project/agno/) to analyze real-time market and financial trends using:

 - Web search via DuckDuckGo
 - Financial data from Yahoo Finance (yfinance)